ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_posts/2023-01-24-ICHG-Beacon-Discovery-workshop.md

 ---
-title: 'Beacon v2 at the International Congress of Human Genetics with a hands-on session on Discovery'
+title: 'Beacon v2 at the International Congress of Human Genetics with hands-on sessions on Discovery'
 date: 2023-01-24
 layout: default
 author: